-POLICY: The City will maintain the Harborwalk linking the North and South riverbanks building facade guidelines to encourage physical improvements and promote grant programs that assist property owners in the downtown.
+POLICY: The City will work with downtown merchants and a consultant to generate building facade guidelines to encourage physical improvements and promote grant programs that assist property owners in the downtown.

-POLICY: Bring the Kal-Haven and Van Buren Trails into and through the center City as implement the Downtown Streetscape Master Plan which includes all public streets and parking areas in the area bounded by Broadway, Huron, Kalamazoo, and Williams
+POLICY: The City, working with the Planning Commission and DDA, will prioritize and implement the Downtown Streetscape Master Plan which includes all public streets and parking areas in the area bounded by Broadway, Huron, Kalamazoo, and Williams Streets.